-I have twenty years of clinical experience, having received my master’s in counseling with a specialization in marriage and family therapy from the University of Massachusetts in 2001.
+I have over twenty years of clinical experience, having received my master’s in counseling with a specialization in marriage and family therapy from the University of Massachusetts in 2001.
 I was licensed as a marriage and family therapist in California in 2005.
 I completed the externship level of training in emotionally focused therapy (EFT), and regularly attend trainings and freshen my skills through continuing education courses.

 While I am trained in sex therapy, I am not an AASECT certified sex therapist.
 If you would like to locate one in your area, please visit https://www.aasect.org/referral-directory.